hell-month/course/Day1.md

 - Access Blockscout on localhost
 - Access Geth on localhost
 - Access deployed smart contracts from Assignment 1
+- And more..
-- Materials are at `1b` folder of https://github.com/hell-month/cohort-1-assignments.
+- Materials are at `1b` folder of https://github.com/hell-month/cohort-1-assignments-public.

 ---